-Pawn shops: how to spot legitimate businesses
+Pawn shops: How to spot legitimate businesses

-GREECE, NY (WROC-TV) When federal prosecutors announced the pawn shop arrests in Greece last week, they warned there are likely more bad operators out there.
+GREECE, N.Y.
+(WROC) — When federal prosecutors announced the pawn shop arrests in Greece last week, they warned there are likely more bad operators out there.

 “I just said ‘wow’, I didn’t know anything like that was really happening around our area,” says Mehmet Sonmez, Owner of U-Trade pawn shop.
 He was reacting to the recent multi-million dollar schemes in the area.